 A community of practice (CoP) convenes a group of individuals interested in a similar topic to share knowledge, information and experiences in an effort to learn more about a topic and to improve current practices.

 Peer Recovery Support Services – For Recovery Community Organizations, to connect those delivering peer recovery support services (PRSS) with the opportunity to gain knowledge and information and share experiences to develop quality PRSS services.
-By Invite only.

-SUD Clinical Issues/ASAM – For clinicians and other providers, to connect those working with individuals who have substance use disorders with the opportunity to gain knowledge and information and share experiences related to determining appropriate level of care, individualizing treatment and reassessing patient care.
+ASAM Criteria – For clinicians and other providers, to connect those working with individuals who have substance use disorders with the opportunity to gain knowledge and information and share experiences related to determining appropriate level of care, individualizing treatment and reassessing patient care.

 Substance Misuse Prevention – For Substance Misuse Prevention Coordinators and BDAS staff to assist in their work regarding substance misuse prevention across the lifespan in each of the 13 regional public health networks.
-By Invite only.
+By invite only.

 Not a member of a Community of Practice?